 Third, SEO is a zero-sum game.
 For your website to take a position in the first SERP, it must replace another website.
 Other websites can do the same to yours, so you need to defend your position constantly with fresh content and back links.

 Content forms the backbone of any inbound marketing program.
 It is used in marketing automation to deliver relevant solutions to targets and in search engine optimization to attract search traffic to the website.

-Content that’s created to perform this function is called Buyer Enablement Content.
+Content that performs this function is Buyer Enablement Content.